Mogli12/VehicleControlAddon/README.md

 # VehicleControlAddon for Farming Simulator 2019

+## Status
+since some versions there are problems if you use VCA and sleep on dedi server.
+My plan was to finish this mod as farewell present for you.
+But with this bug on the dedi server it is impossible to publish VCA on ModHub.
+So I took my consequences and stopped now.
+In German we say "Lieber ein Ende mit Schrecken als Schrecken ohne Ende!"

 ## VehicleControlAddon is the new KeyboardSteer
 Please check section status why I renamed the mod.
 Please use VCA as abreviation.